microsoft/vscode-wiki/[WIP]-Code-Editor-Design-Doc.md

 ## Model
 Model is the data and business logic, which is completely UI independent.
 To some extent, it's the core part of Monaco editor.
 It holds content and metadata of files, tokens and markers which provide a language-specific, structured representation of plain text, decorations for customized visual effect metadata, etc.

 Monaco has a rich extensibility model and you can extend it in many ways.
 However, we do not provide direct access to the View or ViewModel to extensions.
-We are continually trying to optimize use of the underlying web technologies to deliver an always available, highly responsive editor and we will continue to tune our use of the DOM as these technologies and our product evolve.
+We are continually trying to optimize the use of the underlying web technologies to deliver an always available, highly responsive editor and we will continue to tune our use of the DOM as these technologies and our product evolve.
 To maintain performance and compatibility, we run extensions in their own host process and prevent direct access to the View related information.
-Instead we feed extensions with Model which is more stable and very unlikely to change vastly and break external extensions.
+Instead, we feed extensions with Model which is more stable and very unlikely to change vastly and break external extensions.

 Monaco already includes a built-in set of UI components for common scenarios such as IntelliSense, so that these experiences are consistent across programming languages and extensions and extension developers do not need to build their own.
 These UI components are mostly put in `/vs/editor/contrib/` and that's the place we should go if we want to add new UI components which are good to have in the editor but not fundamental to the core.